isinaltinkaya/actg-lock/README.md

 ## Dependencies:
 You need i3lock, urxvt, compton and unimatrix installed.

+## Usage:
+You should add these lines to your i3 config.

+### set compton configs for actglock
+exec --no-startup-id compton --config /PATH_TO_FILES/compton.conf

+### ACTG Lock starts with MOD+l
+bindsym $mod+l exec --no-startup-id /PATH_TO_FILES/actglock.sh

 Works well on Manjaro & Arch Linux with i3 window manager.